Clay-Ferguson/quantizr/scripts/certbot-setup.md

 # then run the rewnew command like this:

 Step 1:
-   certbot renew -v --force-renew --apache
+   sudo certbot renew -v --force-renew --apache
 Step 2:
    then after that run the openssl export command above, again!
    Warning: If you export the key using the command above and go with the 'no password' option then you should